Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Results

 \subsection{Extension to Arbitrary Non-Maxwellian Neutron Spectra}

-The \texttt{WestcottFactors} toolkit has the advantage of being able to easily ingest reactor neutron energy spectra in a transparent way, so the code \citep{WestcottFactors-GitHub, WestcottFactors-PyPI} incorporates this functionality.
-We demonstrate it here with the experimental BRR and FRM~II spectra described in Sec.~\ref{subsec:Neutron_dist}.
-Westcott $g$ factors were calculated using the ENDF/B-VIII.1 cross sections with the BRR and FRM~II neutron density functions shown in Fig.~\ref{fig:Spectra}.
+The \texttt{WestcottFactors} toolkit natively incorporates functionality to ingest user-defined, CSV-formatted neutron energy spectra to calculate Westcott $g$ factors, and a similar capability resides in the \texttt{DeCE} development branch fork on GitHub ~\citep{DeCE_fork_develop-GitHub}.
+The public GitHub and PyPI repositories for the \texttt{WestcottFactors} code ~\citep{WestcottFactors-GitHub, WestcottFactors-PyPI} include the experimental BRR and FRM~II spectra described in Sec.~\ref{subsec:Neutron_dist}, which have been used to calculate Westcott $g$ factors with cross sections from ENDF/B-VIII.1.
 The results are shown in Table~\ref{Table:Reactor_comparison}.

-A comparison between the Westcott $g$ factors for the BRR and FRM~II neutron sources and Maxwellian spectra with average temperatures that might be used to describe these sources reveals significant differences for $^{151}$Eu and $^{157}$Gd, suggesting that $g_{w}$ for non-$1/v$ nuclei depends strongly on the specific neutron spectrum used in activation measurements.
-Because Maxwellian spectra are idealized and do not generally resemble the neutron spectra used in most thermal- and cold-neutron activation experiments, values for $g_{w}$ used to adjust thermal-neutron cross sections should be calculated with the measured neutron flux whenever the spectrum is available.
-The \texttt{WestcottFactors} package \citep{WestcottFactors-GitHub, WestcottFactors-PyPI} and the modified \texttt{DeCE} fork \citep{DeCE_fork_develop-GitHub} provide users with a capability for performing these calculations with any CSV-formatted neutron energy spectrum.
+A comparison between the Westcott $g$ factors for the BRR and FRM~II neutron sources and Maxwellian spectra with average temperatures that might be used to describe these sources reveals differences of 20\% or more for $^{149}$Sm, $^{151}$Eu, $^{157}$Gd, and $^{176}$Lu, suggesting that $g$ factors for non-$1/v$ nuclei depend strongly on the specific neutron spectrum used in activation measurements.
+Because Maxwellian spectra are theoretical and do not generally resemble the actual neutron spectra used in most thermal- and cold-neutron activation experiments, values for $g$ used to adjust thermal-neutron cross sections should be calculated with the measured neutron flux whenever the spectrum is available.
+The \texttt{WestcottFactors} package~\citep{WestcottFactors-GitHub, WestcottFactors-PyPI} and the modified \texttt{DeCE} fork~\citep{DeCE_fork_develop-GitHub} both provide users with a straightforward way to perform these calculations with any neutron energy spectrum.